 Contrary to what most people believe, long-term weight loss is not simply about cutting a few calories here and there.
-Sure, it sounds like it works, but the bottom line is that it does not.
-This has been proven in countless studies and also the countless tears of unsuccessful dieters desperately counting their calories like Ebenezer Scrooge counting his pennies.
+Sure, it sounds like it works, but the bottom line is that for most people it does not.
+This has been proven in numerous studies and also the countless tears of unsuccessful dieters desperately counting their calories like Ebenezer Scrooge counting his pennies.

 The only reason we think the ‘caloric reduction as primary’ strategy is effective is because it’s been repeated so often.
 It’s like Santa Claus.
 When I was a kid, I thought “So, some random guy is just going to give me presents for no reason?”
 But repeated often enough, these tales gain an undeserved sheen of truth.